Pay Traffic Ticket in New Jersey

-The front of your NJ traffic ticket includes a court date and time under the “Notice to Appear” section.
-You must pay your traffic ticket fine by this date; if you don’t, you’ll receive a “Failure to Appear” notice with further instructions and information about consequences.
-Consequences can include but aren’t limited to an arrest warrant and license suspension.
+The front of your NJ traffic ticket includes a court date and time under the “Notice to Appear" section.
+You must pay your traffic ticket fine by this date; if you don't, you'll receive a “Failure to Appear" notice with further instructions and information about consequences.
+Consequences can include but aren't limited to an arrest warrant and driver's license suspension.